 Journalism produced by my newsroom team

-Here are some of my favorite projects from my time on the community outreach team at the Columbia Missourian.
+I sure miss my newsrooms days a lot of the time.
+Here are some of my favorite projects from my time inventing the community outreach team at the Columbia Missourian.

 - We expanded the life cycle of our newsroom’s work, getting the community involved early in our process and having the journalists stay involved in what happens to content after it publishes.